1. Getting Started: Part I

 • Once you have your remapping done (e.g., ailerons controlled by your aileron stick, etc), you can fly every airplane in SeligSIM without changing your remapping setup.

-• If you use a programmable RC transmitter with channel/Rx reassignment ability (remapping) and direct USB joystick support (having 8 axes), you will not need to install vJoy and Joystick Gremlin.
+• If you use a programmable RC transmitter with channel/Rx reassignment ability (remapping) and direct USB joystick support (having 8 axes), you will not need to install vJoy and a remapping program.
 See the Approach 3 below, while still reviewing this full page of instructions.
-Transmitters with channel reassignment ability include the Spektrum® NX series, OpenTX/EdgeTX radios (e.g., Radiomaster, Flysky, FrSky, Jumper), and many others.
+Transmitters with channel reassignment ability include the Spektrum® NX series, OpenTX/EdgeTX radios (e.g., RadioMaster, Flysky, FrSky, Jumper), and many others.

 • As examples, detailed setup instructions for the InterLink® DX simulator controller and older versions of the InterLink controllers are here.